Introduction

 Tēnā koe / hello,

-I am Major/Specialization Leader (Chair) in Asian Studies and Senior Lecturer (equivalent to US Associate Professor) in Korean Studies at the University of Auckland.
+I am Major/Specialization Leader (Chair) in Asian Studies and Associate Professor in Korean Studies, School of Cultures, Languages, and Linguistics, at the University of Auckland.
 I am an interdisciplinary scholar in sociolinguistics, migration, and diasporic studies, and a qualitative methodologist.
 I have researched language, migration, and identity with a particular focus on the language maintenance of East Asian languages and linguistic discrimination in Asia.
 I was initially trained in Korean linguistics.

 However, since being in Auckland (2014), I have broadened my research foci to address three key thematic concerns: language and identity, heritage language maintenance & family language policy, and linguistic discrimination – exploring these themes in relation to both South Korea and Korean diasporic communities worldwide.
 My work on language and identity has focused on the voices of marriage-migrant women, study abroad students, and elite bilingual returnees in South Korea and Korean New Zealanders.